Minor in Textual Studies and Digital Humanities

 *** Any of TXTDS 401, 402, 403, 404, 413 and 414 can count towards the elective requirement if taken beyond the 2 course core requirement.

-TXTDS 220 Making Manuscripts: Manuscript and Handwriting Technologies from Antiquity to Today [Offered SP 2025.
+TXTDS 220 Making Manuscripts: Manuscript and Handwriting Technologies from Antiquity to Today [Offered WI 2025.
 See MyPlan]

 TXTDS 224 Histories and Futures of the Book, Texts, and Reading [Offered SP 2024.
 See MyPlan]